WHO WE ARE

 Ms. Broderick grew up in Phoenix and Palo Alto.
 She attended Stanford University from which she received a BA degree in Economics.
 She holds an MBA in global finance and marketing from Duke University.

-Frank Moten, Vice President.
+Frank Moten, President.
 Frank is the Founder/CEO of OURGIG.COM – a publicity, marketing, and website solutions company that has been providing the highest quality and affordable solutions since early 2000.

 His career includes a vast technical leadership of startup/expansion/turnaround efforts for advertising, cosmetics, report distribution, internet, media and telecommunications companies and firms located throughout North America and Europe.